 The minimum focus distance is measured from the imaging sensor plane with the balance of the camera and lens (and potentially lens hood) length taking their space out of the number to create the working distance.
 Without the hood installed, the RF 100 provides 4.3 (110mm) of working distance at 1x and 3.3" (85mm) at 1.4x.
-Those distances are short enough that the lens hood will likely shade the subject.
+While working at these short distances, the lens hood will often shade the subject.

 Need a shorter minimum focus distance and higher magnification?
 An extension tube mounted behind this lens should provide a very significant decrease and increase, respectively.
 Extension tubes are hollow lens barrels that shift a lens farther from the camera, allowing shorter focusing distances at the expense of long-distance focusing.
 Electronic connections in extension tubes permit the lens and camera to communicate and otherwise function as normal.
 As of review time, Canon does not have RF mount-compatible extension tubes available, but third-party options are available.